theupdateframework/pep-on-pypi-with-tuf/README.rst

 timestamps (references the latest version of snapshot)  a new snapshot at, say, version 2.
-Without accounting for consistency, the client would then find itself with a copy of *snapshot* that is not in agreement with what is available on PyPI, which is indistinguishable from arbitrary metadata or package attacks.
+Without accounting for consistency, the client would then find itself with a copy of *snapshot* that is not in agreement with what is available on PyPI, which is indistinguishable from arbitrary metadata injected by an attacker.
 The problem would also apply to mirrors attempting to sync with PyPI.